Nauphoeta

-The speckled cockroach, lobster cockroach, or (small) cinereous cockroach (Nauphoeta cinerea) is a species of cockroach in the family Blaberidae.
+Nauphoeta cinerea, the speckled cockroach, lobster cockroach, or (small) cinereous cockroach, is a species of cockroach in the family Blaberidae.
 It is the sole species in the genus Nauphoeta.

 Taxonomy

 This species was originally described by French entomologist Guillaume-Antoine Olivier in 1789 as Blatta cinerea.
 In 1838 Hermann Burmeister established a new genus for this species, Nauphoeta, giving it the current binomial name Nauphoeta cinerea.
 It is the sole species in this genus.

 Morphology

 Nauphoeta cinerea is mottled brown, alate at maturity, and can reach up to 30 mm in length.

 Distribution

-The speckled cockroach is originally from north-eastern Africa, within Egypt, Eritrea, Libya, and Sudan.
+Nauphoeta cinerea is originally from north-eastern Africa, within Egypt, Eritrea, Libya, and Sudan.
 However, due to its association with humans, especially a tendency to stow away on ships, this species has achieved an invasive circumtropical distribution that includes parts of Madagascar, Thailand, the Philippines, Indonesia, Australia, Hawaii (United States), Mexico, Cuba, the Galapagos Islands (Ecuador), and Brazil.